“I keep forgetting to make my payments.”

 “I can’t remember who my loan servicer is.”

 Do any of these phrases sound familiar to you?
 According to Experian, the average graduate has $35,620 in student loan debt.
 With so much debt, you likely have multiple loans with several different loan servicers and monthly payments to remember.
 That’s a recipe for disaster; you can easily miss payments or lose track of your loans.
 But if you consolidate private student loans, your problems could be solved.

-Here’s what you need to know about private student loan consolidation and ways to consolidate private student loans.
+Here’s what you need to know about private student loan consolidation and the best way to consolidate private student loans.

 What is student loan consolidation?

 Student loan consolidation is the process of combining your different student loan payments — potentially serviced by different loan servicers — into one new loan with only one servicer.